 The primary responsibility for safety with this equipment falls to the operator.
 Make sure the equipment is operated only by trained individuals that have read and understand this manual.
-If there is any portion of this manual or function you do not understand, contact your local authorized dealer or the manufacturer to obtain further assistance.
-Keep this manual available for reference.
-Provide the manual to any new owners and/or operators.
+If there is any portion of this manual or function you do not understand, contact your local authorized dealer or the manufacturer.